Resources

 FREE Printable Self-Care Journal

-The workbook is designed to inspire you and give you new ideas and choices.
-I want it to be your go-to guide for seeing all the possibilities and opportunities in your life.
+Designed to inspire you and give you new ideas and choices, this journal will help you to see new possibilities and opportunities in your life.

 Helps you to cope

-Self-care helps you to cope in the present moment when you're feeling overwhelmed or challenged.
-It helps you remain calm and purposeful when dealing with obstacles or difficulties.
+When you're feeling overwhelmed or challenged, your journal will help guide you to remain calm and purposeful when dealing with obstacles or difficulties.

 Boosts physical health